Security Incidents - an obligation to report!

-- Courier not properly identifying the consignee or officer;
+- couriers not properly identifying the consignee or officer;

-- Couriers handling consignments who have not met the personnel security checking requirements.
+- the handling of consignments by couriers who have not met the personnel security checking requirements.

 Please submit any security incidents using the SCEC Endorsed Courier Service Security Incident Report form.